peterpt/dns-resilient/README.md

 **Maintained by peterpt**
 *Developed with the assistance of Google AI*

+## Last notes

+Best way would be installing this script on your home router , in case openwrt However it will require python3 installed witch means that your openwrt router must have an sdcard slot to install the aditional packages needed to make this work , this way all your devices connected to that router would not need this script installed but this is a long shot that i will test in future and import current phonebook to openwrt to see if it works perfectly .

  📜 License

 MIT License - Free to use, modify, and distribute.